+Car leather care is a topic that is filled with bad information and bad opinions.
 Welcome to the new world of the Internet and what I like to call the age of information overload!
-The Internet today has become a truly love/hate relationship as anyone with an opinion now has a place to give his/her opinion....car leather care is no exception!
+The Internet today has become a truly love/hate relationship as anyone with an opinion, now has a place to give his/her opinion.

 I have found that as people, we often complicate the simple things, and over-simplify the more complex things.
 Car leather care is an area where people seem to want over-simplify an area that isn't necessarily over-complicated, but is an area that most people remain ignorant about.